hernannadotti/hernannadotti/README.md

 ## 👋 About Me

-Hello, I'm Hernán Nadotti, a web developer passionate about creating clean, functional, and user-friendly websites and applications.
+Hello, I'm Hernán Nadotti, a web developer & AI enthusiast passionate about creating clean, functional, and user-friendly websites and applications.
 I specialize in building responsive interfaces using modern web technologies.

 ## 🛠️ Skills